ucsd-edx/edX-extensions/Hardening and extending edx problems.md

   2. **Answer boxes** : regions of the problem where the student is to type his/her answer.
 Each answer box is associated with a correct answer, that can be fixed or can be an interpolated variable.
 3. **Answer checking code**: This code runs after the student submitted his/her answer.
 It compares the student's answer with the correct answer, tells the student whether the answer is correct, and potentially provides a hint.
 (At this point the hint will not be a question, just a sententence, possibly with some latex math.)

+### Creating a problem

+The steps, using the current methodology, are :

+1. Write the problem in .imd
+2. Generate an XML
+3. Cut and paste the XML into the edX interface.

+In the future, we want to create code that can take the exported course content, parse it to identify the location of the problem files, and change those files appropriately.

 ### The `imd` format

 The `.imd` format is an extension of the markdown `.md` format that we developed to add capabilities and make it easier to write problems.